IgnisUmbrae/Wordhunter/README.md

 Once you have your hands on the code, it's time to edit `cfg.py`.
 IRC-specific settings are nestled away at the bottom; all others pertain to the game itself.
 When you're done tinkering, run `bot.py` to begin.

 At present, Wordhunter has but two commands, all elements of which are configurable: the defaults are `!whstart n=# t=#`, to start a game, and `!whstop`, to end it early.
 The optional parameters `n` and `t` respectively specify the number of rounds to play and the number of seconds each round lasts, may appear in any order and override the defaults in `cfg.py` if provided.
 So if you'd like to play a 20-round game with 30 seconds per round, you could issue the command `!whstart n=20 t=30`.
+Specifying `n=0` starts Eternal Mode.

 Writing extensions
 ------------------